B. J. Wallace

-Billy Lyle "B. J." Wallace, Jr. (born May 18, 1971) is a retired American professional baseball pitcher.
+Billy Lyle "B. J." Wallace, Jr. (born May 18, 1971) is an American former professional baseball pitcher.
 He played college baseball for Mississippi State University and pitched for the United States national baseball team in the 1992 Summer Olympics, where he set an Olympic record for strikeouts in one game.

 Wallace was selected in the first round of the 1992 Major League Baseball (MLB) Draft by the Montreal Expos.
 However, he retired in 1997 without reaching MLB.